Make a Claim Against the City

 Calling 311 allows you to report a specific issue (for example, the location of a pothole).
 The 311 operator will create a case for the issue and give you a reference number.
 The reference number allows you to follow up on the case, for example, to see if the pothole has been repaired.
 This is not filing a claim; it is only reporting the issue.

-To make a claim against the City for injury or damages you must complete a City Claim Form (PDF, 759 KB) and deliver it to the City.
+To make a claim against the City for injury or damages you must complete the online City Claim Form.

 What to Consider When Making a Claim